sjsu-library/unionist/_items/unionist--text-0007.md

   receive an adequate support from the friends of truth and the enemies of oppression in that quarter.
 scholarlyNotes:
-commentary: The Liberator, the most significant Abolitionist newspaper of the time, was an avid supporter of The Unionist from the start.
+commentary: "<em>The Liberator</em>, the most significant Abolitionist newspaper of the time, was an avid supporter of <em>The Unionist</em> from the start."
 relatedPeople: Charles C. Burleigh; Andrew Judson; Prudence Crandall
 featured:
 repeated: